bakpakin/Fennel/api.md

 cause the code to be run/compiled in a context which has all compiler-scoped values available.
 This can be useful for macro modules or compiler plugins.
 If you want to add additional values to the environment in this case, you can use the `extra-env` key.
+You can also use `extra-compiler-env` to add fields to the compiler environment used for macros.

 Note that only the `fennel` module is part of the public API.
 The other modules (`fennel.utils`, `fennel.compiler`, etc) should be